DeXposure-FM: A Time-series, Graph Foundation Model for Credit Exposures and Stability on Decentralized Financial Networks: Introduction

-To address this gap, we train {DeXposure-FM}, the first time-series, graph foundation model for measuring and forecasting inter-protocol credit exposures in global decentralized financial networks, to the best of our knowledge.
-The model is trained on more than 43.7 million weekly inter-protocol exposure data entries from 2020-2025, stored in the {DeXposure} dataset, which constructs credit exposures across over 4,300 protocols on 602 blockchains and covers 24,300+ unique tokens \cite{wu2025dexposuredatasetbenchmarksinterprotocol}.
-DeXposure constructs inter-protocol exposures by linking protocol-level balance-sheet proxies (e.g., total value locked, TVL \cite{BIS2025TVL}) to token- and sector-level structure, enabling a unified view of volumes, topology, and compositional risk.
+To address this gap, we train {DeXposure-FM}, a domain-specific time-series graph foundation model for measuring and forecasting inter-protocol credit exposures in global decentralized financial networks.
+The model is trained on more than 43.7 million weekly inter-protocol exposure data entries from 2020--2025, stored in the {DeXposure} dataset, which constructs credit exposures across over 4,300 protocols on 602 blockchains and covers 24,300+ unique tokens \cite{wu2025dexposuredatasetbenchmarksinterprotocol}.
+DeXposure constructs inter-protocol exposures by linking protocol-level balance-sheet proxies (e.g., total value locked (TVL) \citep{BIS2025TVL}) to token- and sector-level structure, enabling a unified view of volumes, topology, and compositional risk.
 The dataset captures an evolving, weighted, directed multigraph whose nodes are protocols and whose edges represent economically meaningful exposure links inferred from token composition and valuation dynamics.
-DeXposure-FM follows the foundation-model paradigm: it pretrains a general representation on large-scale data and reuses it across diverse downstream tasks, a strategy that has proven effective in wide areas \cite{BommasaniEtAl2021FoundationModels}.
+DeXposure-FM follows the foundation-model paradigm: it adapts a reusable graph-tabular representation to large-scale DeFi data and exposes it through task heads that serve forecasting and downstream measurement tasks \citep{BommasaniEtAl2021FoundationModels}.